Moocar/logback-gelf/README.md

 *   **graylog2ServerPort**: The graylog2ServerPort of the graylog2 server to send messages to.
 Defaults to 12201
 *   **useLoggerName**: If true, an additional field call "_loggerName" will be added to each gelf message.
 Its contents will be the fully qualified name of the logger. e.g: com.company.Thingo.
 Defaults to false;
+*   **graylog2ServerVersion**: Specify which version the graylog2-server is.
+This is important because the GELF headers changed from 0.9.5 -> 0.9.6.
+Allowed values = 0.9.5 and 0.9.6.
+Defaults to "0.9.5"
+*   **chunkThreshold**: The maximum number of bytes allowed by the payload before the message should be chunked into smaller packets.
+Defaults to 1000
 *   **additionalFields**: See additional fields below.
 Defaults to [] (empty)

 Additional Fields